billynewport/datasurface-validator/README.md

           head_branch: ${{ github.event.pull_request.head.ref }}

 ```
 The 4 inputs must be passed so that the datasurface-validator action can perform the task.
+The github_token allows
+the validator to access the repositories.
+The base_repository is the current live model taken from that repository.
+The head_repository is where the proposed new ecosystem model is coming from and the branch is head_branch.
+Together,
+the head_repository and head_branch must be authorized in the model for any changes found when comparing the model in the
+head against the base model.